-The New York Times had a article that reminded me of technique I use with students who are weak readers to improve their comprehension.
+“Use audio to improve your reading ability.”
+I know it sounds weird, but it works.
+The New York Times has a article that reminded me of technique I use with students who are weak readers to improve their comprehension.

 One common problem that ESL/EFL students have is that they understand spoken English, but struggle more when reading a text.
 Part of the problem has to do with pronunciation.
-I had a student whose English was perfectly fluent, but when she had to read aloud, she struggled because she didn’t pronounce words correctly, and so she didn’t recognize a word that she knew as that word.
+I had a student whose English was perfectly fluent, but when she had to read aloud, she struggled because she didn’t pronounce words correctly, and so she didn’t even recognize words that she used regularly.